lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 grid_rows: 3
 ```

-## Goal: Make flexible, reusable classes for building grids and positioning cards on the fly
+## Requirement: Make flexible, reusable classes for building grids and positioning cards on the fly
 Currently our grid class is completely committed to being a 3x3 grid, always.

 ```css